 Many women find that the hotter the weather, the less stylish they appear.
 If you find that your personal professional style is worked around layers, then hot weather can be really difficult to negotiate and still look professional in the office.

-3. Closed shoes.
 Open shoes are casual, closed shoes will up your professional quotient.
-A ballet flat or pump are ideal for summer, not too closed up, but cover your feet appropriately.
+A ballet flat or pump is ideal for summer, not too close up, but covers your feet appropriately.